 - Level 10 – Grade 10 – ages 15 – 17

 For those accustomed to the previous “Grade Level” format of Build Your Library, Level effectively equals Grade.
 If you have previously purchased a BYL Grade Level curriculum, this update is very minor and only difference is the reference to Level vs. Grade vs. Age.
-You would not need an updated copy of the instructor’s guide like if we actually made a change to the booklist, schedule or other functionality… that is unless you specifically want the copy that references a numeric level.
-We’d be happy to send you a new copy.
+You would not specifically need an updated copy of this instructor guide (like if we made changes to the booklist, schedule or other functionality…) unless you want a copy that references a numeric level.
+Let us know and we’d be happy to send you a new copy.

 Please bear with us as we update the references throughout the webpage.
 There may still be instances where levels, grades or age ranges may still be used interchangeably.